chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * [Set Up An SCCM Distribution Point As A Chocolatey Source](#exercise-3d-set-up-an-sccm-distribution-point-as-a-chocolatey-source)

 ### Exercise 2A: Set Up Chocolatey.Server

+**NOTE:** If you have an IIS site for WSUS administration, Chocolatey.Server website will not come up at all, even if everything looks right.
+We have not yet been able to determine the issue, but believe it is related to ASP.NET 4.6+.
+Installing all of the required components for Chocolatey.Server may also affect your WSUS admin site.
+Please seek a different box.

 Since we put the items on this machine in the previous exercise, we can just pick up where we left off.

 1. Finish Exercise 0/1 on a machine you will set up as a server.